joetanx/mslab/entra/README.md

 ##### Federated identity credential (FIC)

 - The FIC represents the trust relationship between an external identity provider (IdP) and an app in Microsoft Entra ID
-- Several scenarios of [workload identity federation](https://learn.microsoft.com/en-us/entra/workload-id/workload-identity-federation#supported-scenarios) are supported, includign the managed identity example below
+- Several scenarios of [workload identity federation](https://learn.microsoft.com/en-us/entra/workload-id/workload-identity-federation#supported-scenarios) are supported (example of managed identity shown below)
 - Note: it is not possible to use another application in Entra as FIC:
   - `AADSTS700222: AAD-issued tokens may not be used for federated identity flows.`